 Leonardo da Vinci was a genius who was hundreds of years ahead of his time.
 Whether you know of him as an artist, an inventor, a designer, an anatomy expert, or a renaissance man, you will probably discover another facet of his brilliance at the Leonardo da Vinci Machines exhibit.
-Traveling around the world, it is now in Auckland at MOTAT (the Museum of Transport and Technology) and is well worth a visit.
+Travelling around the world, it is now in Auckland at MOTAT (the Museum of Transport and Technology) and is well worth a visit.

 It is an exhibit designed for everyone.
 His technical sketches and built-to-scale machines appeal to adults while the opportunity to touch and try out many of the machines keeps younger children interested.
 Each machine is clearly marked with a green checkmark allowing visitors to “use with care”, or a red x for “do not touch”.

 Hydraulic and Aquatic

 The Secrets of the Mona Lisa